 O mankind, there has to come to you instruction from your Lord and healing for what is in the breasts and guidance and mercy for the believers.”
 10:57

-The Qur’an is not just a book, it’s a whole system for the humankind, sent to them to help them with their lives, and to achieve true happiness.
+It’s not just a book!
+Quran is a whole system for the humankind, sent to them to help them with their lives, and to achieve true happiness.

 You may ask “How?”